Quasinormal spectra of higher dimensional regular black holes in theories with infinite curvature corrections: Conclusions

 \section{Conclusions}

-Perturbations and quasinormal modes of black holes in theories with higher-curvature corrections have been extensively investigated in the literature~\cite{Lutfuoglu:2025qkt,Bolokhov:2025egl,Zinhailo:2019rwd,Konoplya:2020jgt,Konoplya:2023ppx,Blazquez-Salcedo:2020rhf,Blazquez-Salcedo:2020caw,Konoplya:2023ahd,Lutfuoglu:2025hjy,Konoplya:2025mvj,Konoplya:2017lhs,MoraisGraca:2016hmv,Chen:2015fuf}.
+Perturbations and quasinormal modes of black holes in theories with higher-curvature corrections have been extensively investigated in the literature, including studies of greybody factors and related phenomenological properties~\cite{Gogoi:2023ffh,Baruah:2025ifh,Lutfuoglu:2025qkt,Bolokhov:2025egl,Zinhailo:2019rwd,Konoplya:2020jgt,Konoplya:2023ppx,Blazquez-Salcedo:2020rhf,Blazquez-Salcedo:2020caw,Konoplya:2023ahd,Lutfuoglu:2025hjy,Konoplya:2025mvj,Konoplya:2017lhs,MoraisGraca:2016hmv,Chen:2015fuf}.
 Likewise, numerous studies have analyzed the spectra of various models of regular black holes~\cite{Bonanno:2025dry,Bronnikov:2019sbx,Bolokhov:2023ruj,Skvortsova:2024wly,Skvortsova:2024eqi,Zinhailo:2023xdz,Malik:2024qsz,Malik:2024tuf,Ge:2024vyg,Dubinsky:2024aeu,Stashko:2024wuq,Lutfuoglu:2025ohb,Skvortsova:2025cah}.
-In the present work, we focus on six distinct classes of theories arising from the recently formulated infinite tower of higher-curvature corrections to general relativity~\cite{Bueno:2024dgm}, which, in addition to their quantum-gravity motivation, also possess the important property of regularity.
-By combining numerical and analytic methods, we have demonstrated that the introduction of such corrections leads to a universal qualitative modification of the spectrum: both the oscillation frequencies and damping rates of the quasinormal modes decrease in comparison with their general relativistic counterparts.
-The effect is most pronounced in models with larger higher-curvature couplings, but the overall trend is consistent across all the configurations considered.
+In the present work, we have considered six distinct classes of theories arising from the recently formulated higher-curvature extensions of General Relativity~\cite{Bueno:2024dgm}, which, in addition to their quantum-gravity motivation, possess the important property of regularity.
+By combining numerical and analytic methods, we have shown that these corrections lead to a consistent qualitative modification of the quasinormal mode spectrum: both the oscillation frequencies and damping rates decrease with respect to their general relativistic counterparts.
+This effect is more pronounced for larger values of the higher-curvature couplings, but remains robust across all the models analyzed.

-Our results are in agreement with previous observations, in particular for the class of regular black holes, which cannot be obtained from the series expansion in terms of the higher-curvature corrections \cite{Konoplya:2024kih}, suggesting that this trend may be a generic signature of regular geometries, largely independent of the particular mechanism of regularization.
+The coupling parameter $\alpha$ plays a central role in this framework.
+Mathematically, it controls the contribution of higher-curvature terms in the action and influences the convergence properties of the series underlying the regularization mechanism.
+Physically, it introduces a characteristic length scale that parametrizes deviations from General Relativity, becoming increasingly relevant in high-curvature regimes.
+In this sense, $\alpha$ can be associated with the scale at which the effective description of gravity breaks down, providing an estimate of the regime where new physics beyond General Relativity may emerge.